The University of Vermont

 Innovation Hall’s five floors are dedicated to collaborative learning at all levels.
 The building features multiple technology-rich classrooms and teaching labs designed for active learning and group projects.
 Upper floors are a mix of offices and study areas designed to encourage cross-disciplinary learning among students and faculty.

-A generous public lobby links Innovation Hall to its research counterpart, Discovery Hall which, in turn, is linked via an elevated walkway to Votey Hall, home to UVM’s Engineering School.
+A generous public lobby links Innovation Hall to its research counterpart, Discovery Hall.
+Discovery, in turn, is linked via an elevated walkway to Votey Hall, home to UVM’s Engineering School.
 Together, the three buildings create an integrated complex that brings all major STEM disciplines together in one central campus location.